ibm-cloud-docs/FileStorage/duplicate-volume.md

 - **Data refreshes**.
 Create a copy of your production data to mount to your nonproduction environment for testing.
 - **Development and Testing**.
 Create up to four simultaneous duplicates of a volume at one time to create duplicate data for development and testing.

-## Creating a duplicate from a specific volume in the UI
+## Creating a duplicate from a specific volume in the console
 {: #createdepduplicateUI}
 {: ui}